SustechSTA303/STA303-Assignment03/myWork/ZhangChi_12110821_assign3.md

 ### Main Findings

-The conducted experiments involved testing various pathfinding algorithms, including `BFS, Dijkstra, Bellman-Ford, Greedy BFS, A* `and `Bidirectional A*.` The evaluation criteria focused on the number of iterations and path length, with different cost and heuristic functions.
+The conducted experiments involved testing various pathfinding algorithms, including `BFS, Dijkstra, Bellman-Ford, Greedy BFS, and `Bidirectional A*.` The evaluation criteria focused on the number of iterations and path length, with different costs and heuristic functions.
 Here are the key observations and comparisons:

-- **Time Complexity:**
-	- A* and Greedy BFS demonstrated lower overall iteration times compared to BFS and Dijkstra, indicating more efficient performance.
-	- Bidirectional A* showed unexpectedly high time complexity, which may be an area for further investigation and optimization.
+- **Time Complexity:** A* exhibited superior time efficiency, with **Bidirectional A* being the fastest** among the algorithms.
+The results affirmed the anticipated performance trends.
 - **Path Length:**
-	- A* with Euclidean and Haversine heuristics consistently produced the shortest paths, suggesting the effectiveness of these combinations.
+	 - **A* with Euclidean and Haversine combinations consistently produced the shortest paths**, suggesting the effectiveness of these combinations.
 	- Greedy BFS, while computationally efficient, tended to generate longer paths, emphasizing the trade-off between computation speed and path optimality.
-	- Bellman-Ford, despite exploring all cases, did not consistently yield the shortest paths, highlighting its limitations in certain scenarios.
+	- Bellman-Ford also performed well in achieving minimal path lengths, but it needs more time to get the result.

 The Algorithmic Choices are as follows:

-- **A\* vs. Greedy BFS: **A* outperformed Greedy BFS in both time complexity and path length, making it a preferred choice for this specific application.
+- **A\*  vs.  Bidirectional A\* **
-- **Bidirectional A\*: **Despite its higher time complexity, Bidirectional A* may still be advantageous in scenarios where finding paths from both start and end points simultaneously is crucial.
+	- **Emphasis on Time Efficiency**: Bidirectional A\* demonstrates the highest time efficiency among the algorithms tested.
+If minimizing computational time is a priority, especially in scenarios with a large number of iterations, Bidirectional A* could be the preferred choice.
+Despite the Bidirectional A* path length is not the shortest, Bidirectional A* may still be advantageous in scenarios where finding paths from both start and end points simultaneously is crucial.
+	- **Balanced Approach(Time and Path Length): **A\*  consistently performed well in terms of both time efficiency and path length.
+This combination offers a balanced approach, making it suitable for scenarios where optimizing both time and path length is important.
 - **Heuristic Functions:**
-	- The combination of Euclidean distance for cost and heuristic, particularly in A*, consistently delivered optimal results.
+	 - The data shows that the combination pairs of  Euclidean and Haversine distances are both well.
-	- Haversine distance, being more accurate for geographical locations, also performed well.
+	- Haversine distance, being more accurate for geographical locations, can be a good choice in the scenario that emphasizing accurate Geographical Representation.

-Answer to Research Question: A* with Euclidean and Haversine heuristics proved to be the most reliable choice.

 ### Future Directions for Improvement